kyaiooiayk/Docker-Notes/ReadMe.md

 ## Docker vs. VM
 - Docker containers are not VMs.
 Containrs do not bundle a full operating system but only libraries and settings required to make the software work.
 - This creates an efficient, light-weight, self-contained system which guarantees that the software will always run the same, regardless where it is deployed.
+- **Containerization vs. virtualisation** Containerisation is considered to be a lightweight version of virtualization, which virtualizes the operating system instead of hardware.
+Without the hypervisor, the containers enjoy faster resource provisioning.
+All the resources (including code, dependencies) that are needed to run the application or microservice are packaged together, so that the applications can run anywhere
 ***

 ## Docker image and container